June 29- July 30, 2016

 At the time of application, the applicant must have completed two semesters at CSU if a first year student, and one semester if a transfer or graduate student.
 Students from other universities may be accepted to the program as a CSU transient student.
 Applicants may not have any financial holds or unfulfilled sanctions against the Student Code of Conduct.
 All applications will be reviewed by the faculty director and the Center for International Services and Programs (CISP).

-The program application and a $250 non-refundable program deposit receipt are due no later than February 12, 2016.
+The program application and a $250 non-refundable program deposit receipt are due no later than February 25, 2016.
 To make the program deposit of $250, take the application form and your payment to the Cashier’s Office (MC 115).
 You will receive a receipt that you must turn in with your application.
 Please keep the second receipt for your own records.
-Application form and stapled receipt should be be submitted to the CISP in MC 412 no later than February 12, 2016.
+Application form and stapled receipt should be be submitted to the CISP in MC 412.

 Professor Martínez-Abeijón of the Department of World Languages, Literatures, and Cultures will accompany the group, teach Costa Rica Today and the Field Study, and oversee the program on behalf of Cleveland State University.